Banner Health

 Can flu antivirals prevent infection?

-• Are high risk and can’t receive the flu vaccine
+• Cannot receive the flu vaccine

-• Care for or live with someone who is high risk and were exposed
+• Care for or live with someone who is high risk

-Can I take antibiotics to treat the flu?
+Can antibiotics treat the flu?

-What are emergency symptoms to watch for?
+Emergency symptoms to watch for

 • Chest or belly pain